 If you’d like to change the network the dApp is connected to, you can do so by clicking the caret icon in the top right corner, and selecting a different network.
 For testing purposes, you can switch to the Moonbase Alpha TestNet and try staking with DEV tokens (they have no monetary value).
 However, to stake your GLMR tokens and earn staking rewards, you need to be switched to Moonbeam.

 Token holders can delegate a collator candidate by staking tokens and adding to the collators stake.
 In return, the collator will share the rewards received from producing blocks amongst all of their delegators.
 So, your reward will be based on how much you contributed versus the total amount bonded to the collator.
 For more information on reward distribution, check out our documentation on staking reward distribution.

-	To delegate a candidate, head to the staking dashboard by scrolling down to the Staking section and clicking on Manage delegations.
+To delegate a candidate, head to the staking dashboard by expanding the Staking dropdown and clicking on Overview.

 From the staking dashboard, you will be able to add stake and delegate collator candidates, modify existing stakes, and get an overall glimpse of your staking activity.

 To delegate a candidate, the first step you’ll need to take is to determine the candidate you want to delegate.
 To get started, you can click on Select a collator.

 The collator menu will open up and you will be able to see data for each of the collators in the active and waiting pools.